Young couple renters pose in own modern home look in distance dreaming planning

 • Information about other debts you have

-• Checking account information, to set up automatic payments (not always required but an excellent way to make sure you maintain a perfect payment history)
+• Checking account information, to set up automatic payments (not always required but an excellent way to avoid missing any payments)

 Advantages of credit builder loans